With new fiscal year looming, Greensboro council approves budget

 City officials have also committed to fighting issues of racial injustice within the city’s staff and in the community.
 The budget includes $183,378 for additional positions in the Greensboro Human Rights Department.
 Another position would be a full-time administrator for the council-appointed Greensboro Human Rights Commission, which handles allegations of discrimination within the city.

-The city's Parks & Recreation Department will get additional staffers, including maintenance workers for the greenway.
-Overall, the budget increase for those people is $432,535.
+Under the new budget, the city’s Parks & Recreation Department will get additional staffers, including maintenance workers for the Downtown Greenway.

 Contact Richard M. Barron at 336-373-7371 and follow @BarronBizNR on Twitter.